 5:) Q: Do you ship?

 A: Unfortunately we do not ship.
-Puppies must be picked up in person, however, we do not mind driving a little ways to help with some of the travel if needed.
+Puppies must be picked up in person, however, we do not mind driving a little ways to help with some of the travel if needed, but would have to work around my work schedule and school.

 6:) Q: Will my puppy already be potty trained or crate trained?